esa/pagmo2/doc/sphinx/install.rst

 C++
 ---

-Pagmo is a header-only library which has the following third party dependencies:
+pagmo is a header-only library which has the following third party dependencies:

 * `Boost <http://www.boost.org/>`_, **mandatory**, header-only (needs the libraries only if you intend to compile the python bindings)